wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. After push, switch to an internet browser to see a verified badge next to your commits on GitHub online.

-## Encrypting whole files
+## Encrypting whole files using GPG

-GPG can also be used for encryption and decryption of whole files for transmission over email, etc (not related to Git):
+GPG can also be used for encryption and decryption of whole files, such as an executable (.exe) file for transmission over email, etc (not related to Git).

+There are several ways to verify both the integrity of a file during transmission (as hashing can do) but also provide a way for users to trace authorship.

+The steps below describes work with a <strong>detached signature</strong> where a signature is created in a separate file.
+We can then provide both the package and the signature file from a trusted source.
+The user can then verify the package against it.
+This is like with a hash, but instead of a cleartext signature, the signature is in a ".sig" file which has been encrypted using a private key known only to the file's owner.

+<a target="_blank" href="https://davidboland.site/blog/signing-you-work-as-a-developer">BLOG</a>:
+Users may want this level of verification for security reasons.
+Especially if the package handles sensitive information.

+1. To create a signed file:

+   <pre><strong>
+   gpg --detach-sign --sign-with 62C414BA89BFBE52 -o package.sig package.exe
+   </strong></pre>

+   <tt>/-/-detach-sign</tt> requests a detached signature to be generated.

+   <tt>/-/-sign-with</tt> precedes the GPG key id to be used to perform signing.

+   <tt>-o</tt> specifies the output file.
+Traditionally we use either a <tt>.sig</tt> or a <tt>.gpg</tt> extension.

+1. For a user to verify integrity of the file:

+   <pre><strong>
+   gpg --verify package.sig package.exe
+   </strong></pre>

+### Standard signing

+Standard signing and clear signing both affects the cleartext file itself.
+Standard signing is used with encryption.
+Clear signing wraps the input with plaintext signature.

 1. To sign a plaintext file with your secret key: